The Indian Queen (opera)

-The Indian Queen (Z. 630) is a largely unfinished semi-opera with music by Henry Purcell, first performed at the Theatre Royal, Drury Lane, London, in 1695.
-The exact date is unknown, but Peter Holman surmises it may have been in June.
+The Indian Queen (Z. 630) is a largely unfinished semi-opera with music by Henry Purcell.
+It was first performed at the Theatre Royal, Drury Lane, London, in 1695.
+The exact date is unknown, but Peter Holman estimates it may have been in June.

-It was created as a revised version of the 1664 play The Indian Queen, in a prologue and five acts, by John Dryden and his brother-in-law Sir Robert Howard.
-More specifically, in 1694, Thomas Betterton was given £50 to transform the play into an opera, and he commissioned Purcell to compose the music.
+It was created as a revised version of the 1664 play The Indian Queen, in a prologue and five act form by John Dryden and his brother-in-law Sir Robert Howard.
+In 1694, Thomas Betterton was given £50 to transform the play into an opera, and he commissioned Purcell to compose the music.
 Purcell, who died in November 1695, left music only for the Prologue and Acts II and III.
 His brother Daniel completed a masque for Act V.

 The Indian Queen is one of Purcell's less often performed stage works.
 This is probably more a reflection of the incomplete state of the score than of its quality.

+Commission and première

+The Indian Queen was commissioned by the United Company.
+The managers, struggling with discontented actors who were threatening to leave, and advised by Lord Chamberlain, a theater monitor, asked Sir Robert Howard to revise his earlier 1664 play with added music by Henry Purcell.
+Howard however would support the actors to leave before the première, and the actors were successful in doing so, creating their own company.
+This caused the United Company to première The Indian Queen with amateur actors and to commission additional music from Purcell.
+The semi-opera would première with some success, but other than a brief revival with added music by Purcell's brother, Daniel, would quickly be forgotten from regular production.

-Sellars' 2013 realization
+Sellars' 2013 production

-In the twenty-first century there was a major new production by Tchaikovsky Perm Opera and Ballet Theatre (Perm), Teatro Real (Madrid), and English National Opera (London).
-Peter Sellars completely rewrote the text to tell the story of the Spanish Conquista.
-He drew on a book by the Nicaraguan writer Rosario Aguilar.
-This version, with designs by Gronk, was premiered at Perm in 2013.
-It was performed at the Teatro Real in 2014, when Sellars said spectators who responded negatively, especially to the end of the first part where Indians are machine-gunned by Spanish soldiers, “don’t understand that a work like this is about trying to complete a journey together through difficult issues and history.”
+The 2013 director Peter Sellars led a production of the Indian Queen with the Tchaikovsky Perm Opera and Ballet Theatre (Perm), Teatro Real (Madrid), and English National Opera (London).
+Sellars rewrote Howards and Dryden's plot to tell the story of the Spanish Conquista.
+Sellers drew on a book by the Nicaraguan writer Rosario Aguilar.
+Stage design was done by American Artist Gronk drawing on Mayan markings.
+The production received mixed responses from spectators.
+About these responses Sellars said, “[the spectators] don’t understand that a work like this is about trying to complete a journey together through difficult issues and history.”